econ-ark/REMARK/REMARKs/BufferStockTheory-Problems.md

 ---
 # BufferStockTheory-Problems

-This adds some PhD student problems to the BufferStockTheory repo
+This adds some PhD student problems to the BufferStockTheory repo.

-## References

-TBD